sociallydistantgame/sociallydistant/CONTRIBUTING.md

 Only team members may create branches under the `work/` prefix.

+The `devel` branch is identical to `master`, but includes outside contributions destined for the next version of the game.
+The
+`work/VERSION` branches are rebased onto it.

 For all other contributors,

 1. Fork the project if you haven't already